GenericMappingTools/gmt/doc/rst/source/supplements/spotter/backtracker.rst

 backtracker
 ***********

+.. only:: not man

     backtracker - Generate forward and backward flowlines and hotspot tracks

 Synopsis
 --------